Emilio M. Garza: Federal judicial service

 On February 2, 1988, President Ronald Reagan nominated Garza to the United States District Court for the Western District of Texas, to fill the seat vacated by William S. Sessions.
 The Senate confirmed Garza's nomination on April 19, 1988, and Garza received his commission the following day.
-His service terminated on June 7, 1991, due to elevation to the Fifth Circuit.
+His service terminated on June 7, 1991, due to elevation to the court of appeals.

 On April 11, 1991, President George H. W. Bush nominated Garza to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Thomas Morrow Reavley, and he was confirmed by the Senate on May 24, 1991, receiving his commission on May 30, 1991.
 Judge Garza assumed senior status August 1, 2012 and retired on January 5, 2015.

 Supreme Court consideration

 Garza was mentioned as a potential nominee to the United States Supreme Court.
 In fact, he was interviewed in 1991 for the vacancy created by the retirement of Justice Thurgood Marshall.
 That seat ultimately went to Justice Clarence Thomas.